Quick Answer

 Documentation That Works for ADHD Part B

-What worked in this Part B: a quantified weekly time figure, explicit cumulative-effect attestation, and a psychoeducational test report attached as Schedule A. What CRA reviewers look for in adult ADHD claims is concrete extra-time data, not just a diagnostic label.
-See our cumulative effects rule guide for the technical framework CRA reviewers apply, and our DTC denied appeal guide if a previous application was rejected.
+What worked in this Part B: a quantified weekly time figure, explicit cumulative-effect attestation, and a psychoeducational test report attached as Schedule A. CRA reviewers need concrete extra-time data in adult ADHD claims.
+A diagnostic label alone is usually not enough.

 Frequently Asked Questions

 ADHD can qualify under the mental functions category, but it's not automatic.
 The CRA assesses whether ADHD markedly restricts memory, problem-solving, goal-setting, judgment, or adaptive functioning at least 90% of the time.
-Severe ADHD with significant functional impairment is more likely to qualify than mild or well-managed cases.
+Severe ADHD with well-documented marked daily impairment may provide clearer support than mild or well-managed cases, but CRA decides eligibility from Form T2201.

 Yes, this is a key issue.
 CRA considers your functional state "with appropriate therapy," which includes medication.
 However, CRA must also weigh medication side effects, inconsistent effectiveness, and functioning during non-medicated hours.
 Strong documentation of limitations beyond peak medication effectiveness is essential.